aws/aws-lc-rs/aws-lc-sys/README.md

-When you build with `opt-level = "s"` or `opt-level = "z"` (Cargo's size-optimizing profiles), `aws-lc-sys` automatically applies compile-time defines that replace high-performance implementations (precomputed EC tables, AVX-512 vectorized AES-GCM/SHA routines) with smaller generic equivalents.
+When you build with `opt-level = "s"` or `opt-level = "z"` (Cargo's size-optimizing profiles), `aws-lc-sys` automatically applies compile-time defines that replace high-performance implementations with smaller generic equivalents.
 No configuration is needed — set the opt-level in your `Cargo.toml` profile:

 ```toml
 [profile.release]